callysto/training-manual/markdown/content_review_guide.md

 ## Review Process
-We have outlined what to look for for the most a standard review process below.
+We have outlined a standard review process below.

 ### Does the Notebook Adhere to the Style Guide?
 First and foremost, check to see if the notebook itself adheres to the Callysto style guide available [here](notebook-format.md), or [here](notebook-template.md) for a condensed version.
 If a notebook doesn't contain those elements (or doesn't have a good reason to not contain those elements), that notebook should not pass review until those requirements are satisfied.